WEBELOS WOODS 2004

 Pack 183 Rules!

 We warned the other Packs last year.
-Did they
+Did they listen?
+No!

 Did we take advantage?
 Yes!